kezhaozhang/kezhaozhang.GitHub.io/_posts/2022-01-25-Logic-of-Science-Review-of-Bernoullis-Fallacy.md

 ---
-title: Logic of Science: Review of Bernoulli's Fallacy
+title: "Logic of Science: Review of Bernoulli's Fallacy"
 ---

 The book is well researched and very lucid.
 The arguments for the Bayesian approach are convincing.
 It's a beneficial book before reading Jaynes' *Probability Theory*.